The Sefaria Linker API

 POST /api/find-refs

-This endpoint takes text as input and returns the location and a Sefaria link for each citation.
+This endpoint takes a text input and returns the corresponding location along with a Sefaria link for each recognized citation.

 POST body

-POST body should be a serialized JSON with the following fields
+The POST body should be a serialized JSON with the following fields:

 {